 A decent amount of clinical research has been done on kava, but differences in dosages, preparation methods, and study designs have muddied the waters a bit, regarding conclusions about kava's safety and effectiveness.

 Some people take kava for reasons other than anxiety.
 Some use it to treat

 - Chronic fatigue syndrome (CFS)

 - Urinary tract infections

 - Menstrual problems

 - Wound healing

 There is insufficient scientific evidence to determine kava's effectiveness on many of these conditions.
-However, most research shows that taking kava extracts containing 70% kavalactones may reduce anxiety as well as certain prescription anti-anxiety medications.
+However, some research shows that taking kava extracts containing 70% kavalactones may reduce anxiety as well as certain prescription anti-anxiety medications.

 Should You Take Kava For Anxiety?